unslothai/unsloth/README.md

 </div>

-## ✨ Start Finetuning for Free Now
+## ✨ Finetune with our Free UI Now
-- Use our free Colab notebooks which we have already set up so you can easily finetune a model from scratch.
+- Use our free UI notebooks which we have already set up so you can easily finetune a model from scratch.
 - No expertise & cost required!
 - All have **DPO support** included.